MateuszPuchacz/retail_sales_data_etl_automation/README.md

 ## 1. Business Problem

-The Textile (TXT) Department relied on a manual weekly preparing data for reporting process based on Excel VLOOKUPs, multiple source files and repetitive data preparation tasks.
-Every Monday, sales data had to be manually consolidated, validated and enriched before reporting deadlines.
-As data volumes increased, the process became increasingly time consuming, difficult to maintain and highly dependent on individual knowledge.
-To address these challenges, I developed a reusable Power Query ETL solution that standardized data preparation, automated transformation logic and created a common reporting structure that could be deployed across multiple departments.
+Many organizations  still rely on manual, Excel-based processes to prepare data for reporting.
+Typically, this involves VLOOKUP-based , multiple source files, and repetitive, manual data preparation before every reporting cycle.
+As data volumes grow, this approach becomes increasingly difficult to maintain, more error-prone, and heavily dependent on individual knowledge.
+Working with hundreds of thousands of rows using VLOOKUP often results in slow performance and Excel instability, while repetitive data preparation becomes monotonous and time-consuming.
+Consequently, tasks that could be automated and managed by a single person are frequently performed manually by multiple employees.
+The Textile (TXT) Department, where I currently work with data, was a practical example of these challenges.
+Every Monday, sales data from multiple exports had to be consolidated, validated, and enriched with supplementary business data before reporting deadlines.
+To eliminate these manual bottlenecks, I developed a reusable Power Query ETL solution that automated the entire data preparation process, standardized transformation logic, and produced a reporting-ready dataset with a single refresh.
+The solution was designed to be easily adapted and reused across multiple retail departments.

 ## 2. Solution Overview